d-velop/dvelop-sdk-node/CONTRIBUTING.md

 1. This project is released under the license specified in [LICENSE](LICENSE).
     Any code you submit will be released under that license.
 Furthermore it's likely that we have to reject code which depends on third party code which isn't compatible to the aforementioned license.
+You can check compatibility with ```npm run license```.

 2. Wherever possible, pull requests should contain tests as appropriate.
 Bugfixes should contain tests that exercise the corrected behavior (i.e., the test should fail without the bugfix and pass with it), and new features should be accompanied by tests exercising the feature.

-3. Pull requests that contain failing tests will not be merged until the test failures are addressed.
+3. A pull request will automatically trigger a large set of actions (CI).
+These will run various tests and other QA-measures.
+Pull requests that contain failing tests will not be merged until the test failures are addressed.
 Pull requests that cause a significant drop in the test coverage percentage are unlikely to be merged until tests have been added.

-4. A pull request will automatically trigger a large set of actions (CI).
-These will run various tests and other QA-measures.